-We talked to Victor Chua, Jorena Tan, Ee-lin Chua, co-founders of Fairmarch on how they connect, empower and sustain and here is what they said about it.
+Victor Chua, Jorena Tan, & Ee-lin Chua, co-founders of Fairmarch tell us how they connect, empower and sustain their clients’ businesses.

 First of all, how are you and your family doing in these COVID-19 times?